 - Immediately improve your client's functional fine motor coordination using practical treatmenttechniques

-Ron Sheppard OTD, OTR/L, C/NDT, FABDA is a clinician, university educator, speaker and consultant with over 30 years of clinical experience focusing on rehabilitation through the life span of the neurologically impaired populations.
+Ron Sheppard, OTD, OTR/L, C/NDT, FABDA is a clinician, university educator, speaker, and consultant with over 30 years of clinical experience focusing on rehabilitation through the life span of the neurologically impaired populations.
 Dr. Sheppard is an experienced occupational therapist who has specialized in stroke rehabilitation with an emphasis on Neurological Developmental Treatment (NDT).
-He was instrumental in the establishment of three outpatient OT clinics and continues to treat private patients at various stages of their Stroke Recovery between his Summit workshops.
-Dr. Sheppard was previously an adjunct professor at Milligan College's MSOT Program where he developed and taught the Geriatrics class and performed live patient Neuro Labs.
-Dr. Sheppard also has experience in on-line education, supervising OTD candidates for their final capstones at the University of St. Augustine.
-He recently excepted a full time teaching position at Emory & Henry College's School of Health Sciences as a Clinical Assistant Professor.
+He was instrumental in the establishment of three outpatient OT clinics and continues to treat private patients at various stages of their stroke recovery between his Summit workshops.
+Dr. Sheppard was previously an adjunct professor at Milligan College's MSOT Program where he developed and taught the geriatrics class and performed live patient neuro labs.
+Dr. Sheppard also has experience in online education supervising OTD candidates for their final capstones at the University of St. Augustine.
+He recently excepted a full-time teaching position at Emory & Henry College's School of Health Sciences as a Clinical Assistant Professor.
 Dr. Sheppard will be responsible for teaching the Adults/Older Adults Class, Neuro and Advanced Neuro (all with labs) in the Doctoral OT Program.
-Dr. Sheppard received his education from Carson-Newman University (where he was a member of the football team) of Jefferson City TN, East Carolina University of Greeneville, North Carolina and from University of St. Augustine in St. Augustine, Florida.
+Dr. Sheppard received his education from Carson-Newman University (where he was a member of the football team) of Jefferson City, Tennessee, East Carolina University of Greeneville, North Carolina, and from University of St. Augustine in St. Augustine, Florida.
 Ron Sheppard OTD, OTR/L, C/NDT, FABDA

 FINANCIAL: Ron Sheppard is compensated by Summit as an instructor.